Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 - `...failed because unknown error handler name 'rosmsg'` This is due to a bug in an outdated version.
 Try running `sudo apt-get update && sudo apt-get upgrade` to upgrade.

-- If Unity fails to find a network connection, ensure that the ROS IP address is entered correctly as the Host Name in the RosConnect in Unity.
+- If Unity fails to find a network connection, ensure that the ROS IP address is entered correctly as the Host Name in the RosConnect in Unity, and that the `src/niryo_moveit/config/params.yaml` values are set correctly.

 ---